google/triage-party/docs/persist.md

 significantly speed up startup, as well as decrease load on the GitHub API.

-The persistence layer is only read during startup, and is written to only ocassionally.
+The persistence layer is only read during startup, and is written to only occasionally.
 To configure persistence, use:

 * Type: `--persist-backend` flag or `PERSIST_BACKEND` environment variable
 * Path: `--persist-path` flag or `PERSIST_PATH` environment flag.